ponkila/homestaking-infra/README.md

     cp -n overlays/* result/overlays/
     ```

-    Replace the autoexec.ipxe file in the projects folder with your own custom ipxe script.
+    Replace the `autoexec.ipxe` file in the projects folder with your own custom iPXE script, and place the contents of the `result` directory in a directory used to serve the boot media from.
     ```
     cat > result/efi/boot/autoexec.ipxe << EOF
     #!ipxe